-The portion of the Maximum Plan Allowance payable by the Plan is limited to the applicable Plan Benefit Level shown in Attachment A. The Plan's payment is sent directly to the Participating Provider who submitted the claim.
+The portion of the Maximum Plan Allowance payable by the Plan is limited to the applicable Plan Benefit Level shown in the Routine Dental Benefits Procedure Chart.
+The Plan's payment is sent directly to the Participating Provider who submitted the claim.
 Delta Dental will advise you of any charges not payable by the Plan for which you are responsible.
 These Cost Sharing charges are generally your share of the Maximum Plan Allowance (Coinsurance), as well as any Deductibles, charges where the Maximum Amount has been exceeded, and/or charges for non-covered services.